vickidecastro/using-snapchat-election-data-to-predict-ad-impressions/README.md

 Political advertisements on Snapchat use different stickers, filters, and lenses to boost voting sentiment, along with providing an informative list of polling locations on Snap Maps.
 ![image](https://user-images.githubusercontent.com/70858878/94759057-e186ef00-036c-11eb-9258-0bb6158e0b4f.png)

-I found this topic particularly interesting in times like these, with the presidential debate happening just yesterdat, September 29, 2020.
+I found this topic particularly interesting in times like these, with the presidential debate happening just yesterday, September 29, 2020.
 I was also interested in exploring which big name firms and organizations pay for political advertising on Snapchat.

 ## Business Question
 What factors help us increase the number of impressions we receive on our political advertisements?